Kushal997-das/Project-Guidance/.github/ISSUE_TEMPLATE/bug_report.md

 (A clear and concise description of what the bug is.)

-### Have you read the [Contributing Guidelines on Pull Requests](https://github.com/Kushal997-das/Project-Guidance/blob/main/CONTRIBUTING.md)?
+### Have you read the [Contributing Guidelines ?](https://github.com/Kushal997-das/Project-Guidance/blob/main/CONTRIBUTING.md)?

 (Write your answer here.)